What's on our reading list.

 By Kevin Kelly

-In The Inevitable, Kevin Kelly follows an approach similar McAfee and Brynjolfsson, avoiding specific predictions in favor illuminating larger trends.
+In The Inevitable, Kevin Kelly follows an approach similar McAfee and Brynjolfsson, avoiding specific predictions in favor of illuminating larger trends.
 The 12 forces he explores here – which he tags with one-word names like “Cognifying,” “Flowing,” and “Screening” – are at times in danger of becoming too abstract to be helpful.
 “Remixing” is a concept he stretches past its power to be insightful.
 And yet Kelly has a way of bringing his account back to something relatable and specific.
 “Becoming,” for example, is not a Zen principle but rather concerns the move away from fixed products to a subscription model of ever-improving services.
 In this book, we again hear an endorsement for the power of crowd-sourcing.
 In the chapter “Sharing,” about collaboration on a mass scale, Kelly writes, “On my imaginary Sharing Meter Index we are still at 2 out of 10.”
 However, not all chapters are equally convincing.
 In “Tracking,” Kelly concedes that “Ubiquitous surveillance is inevitable,” but waves away privacy concerns a bit too casually.
 Still, Kelly's visionary enthusiasm for the future is a buoyant force that's impossible to resist.
 That's especially true in the final chapter "Beginning," which outlines a vision of a planetary system connecting all humans in peace.
 That's something we could definitely use more of.

 Soonish: Ten Emerging Technologies That'll Improve and/or Ruin Everything

-by Kelly Weinersmith and Zach Weinersmith
+By Kelly Weinersmith and Zach Weinersmith

 Filled with cartoons and mischievous wit, Soonish is the most entertaining of these three books.
-This is not a surprise given Zach Weinersmith's background as the creator of the popular web comic Saturday Morning Breakfast Cereal.
+This is not a surprise given Zach Weinersmith's background as the creator of the popular webcomic Saturday Morning Breakfast Cereal.
 Topics covered with varying degrees of seriousness include 3D printed food, nuclear-powered toasters, and “re-pooping” (don't ask).
 If the thread sometimes gets lost in the need for constant yucks, there's an acerbic realism to this book that gives it intellectual ballast.
 What makes the whole thing work is research: humor is always yoked to data and real-world stories.
 Unlike the basically optimistic outlooks of the other two books, Soonish, true to its subtitle (Technologies That'll Improve and/or Ruin Everything), turns a clear eye to the destructive power of technology.
 On the improve/ruin spectrum, the authors’ awe of the possibilities for emerging technology, from space elevators to robotic construction, ultimately comes down firmly on the side of the former.
 It seems the future should be eagerly anticipated, rather than feared.